-If a controlling shareholding of more than 30% in a listed joint stock corporation is directly or indirectly acquired, a mandatory offer needs to be submitted to the remaining shareholders.
+If a controlling shareholding of more than 30 % of the permanent voting rights in a listed joint stock corporation is directly or indirectly acquired, a mandatory offer needs to be submitted to the remaining shareholders, unless the articles of the target provide for a lower threshold.
+There are exceptions to this rule, the most important one of them being the existence of a larger shareholder.
 Mandatory offers are subject to minimum pricing rules, cannot be made conditional (except for legal conditions such as regulatory approvals) and cannot foresee a withdrawal right.
+Also a creeping-in can trigger a mandatory takeover bid (compare already Question 15).